-The data on the effect of bleaching agents on shear bond strengths (SBS) of orthodontic brackets are contradictory.
-Uysal et al.4 reported that bleaching did not adversely influence the bond strengths of brackets bonded immediately after bleaching or 30
+The data about the effect of bleaching agents on the shear bond strengths (SBS) of orthodontic brackets is contradictory.
+Uysal et al.4 reported that bleaching did not adversely influence the bond strengths of brackets bonded

-^{}Corresponding author: Fethiye Cakmak, University of Bulent Ecevit, Faculty of Dentistry, Department of Orthodontics, 67600 Kozlu, Zonguldak, Turkey.
-E-mail: ckfethiye@ hotmail.com days after bleaching.
-Conversely, Teixeira et al.5 reported that nonvital tooth bleaching affected the resin/enamel SBS values when sodium perborate mixed with 30% hydrogen peroxide was used.
+1Department of Orthodontics, Bülent Ecevit University School of Dentistry, Zonguldak, Turkey immediately after bleaching or at 30 days after bleaching.
+Conversely, Teixeira et al.5 reported that non-vital tooth bleaching affected the resin/enamel shear bond strength values when sodium perborate mixed with 30% hydrogen peroxide was used.